Remember Popeye the sailor and his famous can of spinach?

 If you’re anything like me, though, that gets old very quickly.

-With that in mind, here’s some exciting ways you can use spinach:
+With that in mind, here are some exciting ways you can use spinach:

 - Baked goods